Electromagnetic surface wave propagation in a metallic wire and the Lambert $W$ function: Summary and conclusions

 The Lambert $W$ function can be computed to arbitrary precision by iterative root-finding of $we^{w}=z$, with the usual trade off between complexity of implementation and number of iterations to converge at the required precision.
 Newton's simple first-order method, for example, is appropriate, but converges too slowly for modern standards.
-The Maple software package implements Halley's third-order variant of Newton's method that attains high precision in affordable time.\cite{LambertW1993,Veberic2018} The investigation of the recursion relations (\ref{eq:first}) and (\ref{eq:second}) on the complex plane in the language of dynamical systems---their basins of attraction, stability, bifurcations, etc.\cite{Shlomo2013}---is not entirely without interest and may even prove useful in the implementation of numerical routines to calculate $W(z)$.
-An accessible and comprehensive presentation of discrete dynamical systems based on the ideas of inverse functions (``root-finding'') and fixed point theorems is given in [\onlinecite{Shlomo2013}].
+The Maple software package implements Halley's third-order variant of Newton's method that attains high precision in affordable time.\cite{LambertW1993,Veberic2018} The investigation of the recursion relations (\ref{eq:first}) and (\ref{eq:second}) on the complex plane in the language of dynamical systems is not entirely without interest and may even prove useful in the implementation of numerical routines to calculate $W(z)$.
+An accessible and comprehensive account of discrete dynamical systems based on the ideas of inverse functions (``root-finding'') and fixed point theorems is given in Ref.~\onlinecite{Shlomo2013}.

 In the introduction to Volume III of his Lectures on Theoretical Physics, Sommerfeld states that ``Heinrich Hertz's greatest paper on the `Fundamental Equations of Electrodynamics for Bodies at Rest' has served as model for my lectures on electrodynamics since my student days.''\cite{Sommerfeld1952} This is a remarkable note and advice, namely, that even the masters acknowledge that there is much to be learned from the masters.
+Maybe it is because they were closer to sparking gaps, vacuum tubes, flaring chemicals, and gears than the average contemporary student will ever be.
 There is a little bit---usually much more---for everyone.
-Maybe it is because they were closer to sparking gaps, vacuum tubes, flaring chemicals, and gears than the average contemporary student will ever be.
-We encourage the reader to browse through references [\onlinecite{Stratton1941,Sommerfeld1952,Collin1991,SommerfeldVI}] looking for historical perspective, foundations, applications, and classical problems to solve.
+We encourage the reader to browse through Refs.~\onlinecite{Stratton1941,Sommerfeld1952,SommerfeldVI} looking for historical perspective, foundations, applications, and classical problems to solve.